ton-community/ton-docs/docs/v3/documentation/dapps/assets/usdt.md

 ## Tether

-Stablecoins are a type of cryptocurrency whose value is 1:1 pegged to another asset, such as a fiat currency or gold, to maintain a stable price.
-Until recently, there was a jUSDT token, which is a wrapped ERC-20 Ethereum token bridged with <a href="https://bridge.ton.org" target="_blank">bridge.ton.org</a>.
-But on [18.04.2023](https://t.me/toncoin/824) the public launch of **native** USD₮ token issued by the company <a href="https://tether.to/en/" target="_blank">Tether</a> was happened.
-After the launch of USD₮, jUSDT moved to second-priority status but remains in use as an alternative or addition to USD₮ in various services.
+[Apr 18, 2023](https://t.me/toncoin/824), the public launch of native USD₮ token issued by the company <a href="https://tether.to/en/" target="_blank">Tether</a>.

-In TON Blockchain USD₮ supported as a [Jetton Asset](/v3/guidelines/dapps/asset-processing/jettons).
+In TON Blockchain USD₮ supported as a [Jetton asset](/v3/guidelines/dapps/asset-processing/jettons).

 :::info
 To integrate Tether’s USD₮ Token on TON Blockchain use the contract address: